top of page

 Does your child—young or adult—suffer from anxiety, depression, substance use problems, an eating disorder, or other mental health concern?
 Do you struggle with their behavior and/or setting limits?
 Join EFFT clinicians for a series of caregiver sessions / workshops.
 For more information, click below.

-Our Favourite Handouts
+A Few Favourite Handouts

 The Super-Feeler: